Spectral rigidity of two-dimensional Liouville tori: Background and related results

-In the boundaryless case, there has been much recent work on the dynamical spectral rigidity of negatively curved metrics (see, e.g., \cite{GuillarmouLefeuvre}), but comparatively little in the integrable setting.
+In the boundaryless case, there has been much recent work on the dynamical \emph{spectral} rigidity of negatively curved metrics (see, e.g., \cite{GuillarmouLefeuvre}), but comparatively little in the integrable setting.
 One restrictive class of examples was presented by Zelditch in \cite{Zelditch2}, who showed that under suitable nondegeneracy conditions, the wave trace invariants give the so called ``quantum Birkhoff normal form,'' which determines (but is not determined by) the \textit{classical} Birkhoff normal form of an elliptic geodesic on a surface of revolution.
 Under a mirror symmetry assumption, the classical Birkhoff normal form in turn determines the germ of the profile function there; in general, it only determines the even part.
 See also \cite{BruningHeintze} for an alternative proof and \cite{CdVbilliards} for an analogous result in the billiards setting.
 However, Zelditch explicitly excludes Liouville tori from his study and instead, considers Laplace (as opposed to length) isospectrality of a more general class of (not necessarily mirror symmetric) metrics of revolution on $S^2$.

-In view of the above mentioned results, our paper is in some ways, a closed manifold analogue of \cite{KaDSWe17}, although we only {(but potentially necessarily -- cf. Example~\ref{ex:two rivers})} consider linear in $\epsilon$ deformations in Theorem~\ref{thm:main2} and employ second (as opposed to first) variational methods to conclude rigidity from the preservation of a single rational torus, without utilizing the entire length spectrum.
+In view of the above mentioned results, the first main result of our paper is in some ways, a closed manifold analogue of \cite{KaDSWe17}, although we only {(but potentially necessarily -- cf. Example~\ref{ex:two rivers})} consider linear in $\epsilon$ deformations in Theorem~\ref{thm:main2} and employ second (as opposed to first) variational methods to conclude rigidity from the preservation of a single rational torus, without utilizing the entire length spectrum.
 On the dynamical side, we also remark on an analogy between our proof and the recent work \cite{ArnaudMassettiSorrentino2023} by Arnaud-Massetti-Sorrentino, who prove (see \cite[Corollary~1.15]{ArnaudMassettiSorrentino2023}) dynamical rigidity of integrable \emph{analytic} twist maps, assuming that only \emph{one} rational torus is preserved.
 Notably, our result does not require analyticity.
+We also mention that, within the proof of our second main result, Theorem \ref{thm:mainsecond}, in particular Theorem \ref{thm:liourearrange}, we show that there exist non-trivial families of Liouville metrics, obtained by rearrangement, having the same marked length spectrum (for rotation numbers with $nm \neq 0$, i.e.~for graph rational invariant tori).
+This contrasts the result of Otal \cite{otal1990spectre} and Croke \cite{croke1990rigidity} on marked length spectral rigidity for negatively curved manifolds.